 "How much" lawyer do you actually need?
 The best (and most expensive) litigator money can buy, or someone who can handle the whole thing quickly and inexpensively?
 Is it important to find a lawyer who's "compatible" with you: one who understands and respects your thoughts and feelings about your divorce?
 Your answers to these questions will be determined by your own unique circumstances, but here are some basic guidelines to help put you on the right track.

 As in any profession, there are good lawyers and bad lawyers.
-It's up to you to do your homework – and to ask the right questions – to determine which group your attorney falls into.
+It's up to you to do your homework – and to ask the right questions – to determine which group your lawyer falls into.
 The best lawyers will listen to your concerns, ask questions about what you hope to achieve, and give you an honest assessment of your chances of achieving your goals.
 At the end of your initial consultation, ask yourself whether you feel comfortable with this lawyer, and whether you respect each other’s positions and opinions.

 - Practices matrimonial or family law.